 EXP Walker works like this: every step your character takes gives you a free point of EXP.
 This breaks the game open like a raw egg.
 When I was first playing the game, I played each world with each character in the order Terra -> Ventus -> Aqua.
 After finishing a world, I’d go back and play the next character’s next world.
 When my Ventus first got EXP Walker, he gained nearly ten levels on Aqua and Terra before I realized what had even happened, certainly within the next few worlds.
 Most guides recommend you get it immediately, often the same guides that complain the game is too easy.

 But EXP Walker is just the tip of the iceberg that is BBS’ easy gameplay.
 I’ve been putting this off, but BBS’s command melding system is actually so easy to exploit that you can trivialize the entire game within the span of the first world.
 How?
 Well, by going through Command Board, you will unlock the basic components of nearly every Command in the game right from the outset, including the powerful top-tier commands, like the game-breaking Mega Flare.
 And you won’t have to go any further than Radiant Garden and its Abounding Crystals before you can unlock the best Abilities.
 Of course, you don’t have to.
-When I was in Radiant Garden for my Retrospective playthrough (for the record: my something in the neighbourhood of fifth time through the game, which makes it something like my thirteenth character playthrough in which to memorize ability combinations) I had attacks like Poison Edge, Strike Raid variants and nothing more powerful than Curaga.
+When I was in Radiant Garden for my Retrospective playthrough (for the record: my something in the neighbourhood of fifth time through the game, which makes it something like my thirteenth character playthrough in which to memorize ability combinations), I had attacks like Poison Edge, Strike Raid variants and nothing more powerful than Curaga, which I rush to in my usual way with healing spells.
 When I glance over at say, Everglow’s LP, I see ultimate attacks like Trinity Limit, Salvation and Fission Firaga!
 It takes a a little pre-planning, but with just the right command melding (usually by using walkthroughs), you’ll never be challenged again.

 If you want the game to be easy, that’s fine, but if you don’t, we have to ask an important question: is this a strike against the BBS’ quality in the same way KH2’s low difficulty was a strike against it?
 If you’re looking for my opinion, my short and personal answer is “no” but my long answer is actually very complicated and asks a lot of questions about how we rate games in the first place.